Tipsheet

 Affle 3i Ltd.

-Affle's promoters have placed their entire 54.91% holding under a non-disposal undertaking with two global banks.
-This is not a routine pledge; it locks up the whole promoter stake in a company that recently launched a ₹1,100 crore preferential warrant issue.
-The open question is what financial commitments are backing that capital raise, and whether the restriction was a condition of it.
+Affle's promoters have placed their entire 54.91% stake under a non-disposal undertaking with two global banks.
+A non-disposal undertaking is not a margin call, but it restricts the promoter's ability to freely sell or transfer stock.
+The same promoter group recently executed a ₹1,100 crore preferential warrant issue, and the pledge raises questions about the financial commitments behind that capital raise.

 54.91%